 Be aware that some are better for the bones than others (running will be better swimming for the lower spine and hips due to the impact).
 We need to load the bones to get them stronger, which means loading the muscles, especially around those vulnerable joints.
 We need to consider our mental health too when making these choices.

-It may seem like a minefield and that’s why I have put a 6 week course together, especially for women, which covers this and much more starting from September called Warrior Woman.
+It may seem like a minefield and that’s why I have put together my daily habits programmes especially for peri and menopausal women, which covers this and much more!
 Come and join us!